KiraYamatou/Sorting-Statistics-Exercise/README.md

 # Sorting-Statistics-Exercise
-Exercise for as simple Array sort coded in Java.
+Exercise for a simple Array sort coded in Java.
 Using both Statistics and TestStatistics Classes.

 Enter the Number Of Data Values: 12